-Our Next DeadlineThe Southeastern Minnesota Arts Council announces a call for grant proposals in three categories.
-The postmark deadline is February 1, 2013.
+Our Next DeadlineThe Southeastern Minnesota Arts Council announces a call for proposals in three categories: Arts & Cultural Heritage, Presenter/Production Assistance, and Small Towns/Rural Areas.
+All proposed projects must take place between June 1, 2014 and May 31, 2015.
+The postmark deadline is April 1, 2014.

-All applicants will be required to use the most recent version of application forms that contain all updated guidelines and eligibility requirements.
+Applicants are required to use the most recent version of application forms to ensure that all updated guidelines and eligibility requirements are followed.
 Current forms may be found on the grant applications page.

 Arts & Cultural Heritage Fund Grants